Pension Administration offers information sessions to potential and current members of the McGill University Pension Plan as follows:

 - What are my sources of income during retirement?
 Which should I withdraw first?

-- Group Life Income Fund Information Session: intended for active and inactive members who are approaching retirement, over age 65, turning age 71 and must convert their holdings.
-The following topics will be covered:
+Intended for active and inactive members who are approaching retirement, over age 65, turning age 71 and who must convert their holdings.
+Topics will include:

 - Who is eligible?

 - What is a Life Income Fund/Retirement Income Fund?

 - What are the minimum and maximum withdrawal streams?

 - What are the available investment options?